OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 using inclusion tests that I had set up a while back, i.e. I knew these were challenging homonyms before.

-The most difficult to deal with was Ctenophora.
+The most difficult false positives to deal with were for the name 'Ctenophora'.
 There are three taxa named Ctenophora (formerly four, before I changed the IRMNG processing script for other reasons): comb jellies, a genus of diatoms, and a genus of craneflies.
-Diatoms have nearest barrier node Eukaryota;
+Diatoms have nearest barrier node Eukaryota; comb jellies, Metazoa, which is in Eukaryota; and craneflies, Diptera, which is in Metazoa.
+To keep these homonymous taxa separate requires override mappings of these taxa in their source taxonomies - but the taxa to which they must map don't exist yet at the point in processing.

-comb jellies, Metazoa, which is in Eukaryota; and craneflies, Diptera, which is in Metazoa.
-To keep these separate requires 'override' mappings of these taxa in their source taxonomies - but the taxa to which they must map don't exist yet at the point in processing.
+(I feel like pointing out that changes to the alignment logic to make it more heavily reliant on taxon membership and less heavily reliant on names probably would have solved this problem without manual intervention.)

 I think Trichosporon was similar; I had straightened this out for 2.9 but it broke again after this change.